How is Zeffy free?

 Here’s how you can create a gift range chart:

-1. First, break down your gift sizes.
-Define different tiers of gifts as well as how many donations you have to earn within each tier.
-The largest gift must make up 10-20% of your goal.
+• First, break down your gift sizes.
+Define different tiers of gifts and the number of donations you have to earn within each tier.
+The most significant gift must make up 10-20% of your goal.

-3. Fill in your chart downward based on what you're aware of about your donors and their capacity.
+• Fill in your chart downward based on what you know about your donors and their capacity.

 The below gift range chart is for a hypothetical $1,000,000 fundraising campaign.